Sahar

 Designs, engineers and develops fonts.

-She works as a Font Developer at Dalton Maag, taking various roles in projects for companies like Airbnb, Google, Jacobs, and DHL.
+She worked as a Font Developer at Dalton Maag, taking various roles in projects for companies like Airbnb, BBC, Sky, Google, Jacobs, and DHL.
 She also worked on the design and engineering of Aktiv Grotesk Arabic, a variable font with a weight axis that ranges from Hairline to Black.
-Prior to joining Dalton Maag, she has worked with a number of foundries including Morisawa, Miles Newlyn Foundry, and particularly TypeTogether, where her fonts Athelas Arabic and Portada Arabic were published as companions to the existing Latin designs.
+Prior to joining Dalton Maag, she worked with a number of foundries including Morisawa, Miles Newlyn Foundry, and particularly TypeTogether, where her fonts Athelas Arabic and Portada Arabic were published as companions to the existing Latin designs.

 Researches and writes about type and print history.